ArthropodAssault/Shining-Crystal-1.0/README.md

 Trade evolutions now evolve by evolution stone.

-The evolution stones arw now purchaseable.
+The evolution stones arw now purchaseable in certain marts.

 Select moves are buffed